- Triangle North Carolina

 Raleigh, Durham and Chapel Hill are towns in NC that form the points of a triangle.
 The area has been called the Triangle since the 60’s, named after Research Triangle Park.
 RTP is a research industrial park about 7 miles long and 2 miles long located in Durham County in about the middle of the Triangle.

 Each of the 3 towns has a large university.
 Chapel Hill is the home of the University of North Carolina (UNC), Duke University is in Durham and NC State is located in Raleigh.
 The 3 cities are about 30 minutes apart.
-Duke and UNC Have huge Medical Centers
+Duke University Hospital and UNC Health are huge, award winning hospital centers.

 Towns I would include in the Triangle: